 Garrett Stewart, DVM

 Dr. Garrett Stewart grew up in Washington County and was very actively showing livestock in 4H and FFA at both the state and national levels.
 Dr. Stewart has been with Washington Veterinary Clinic since 2011.
 He is no stranger to the club calf business and brings 15+ years of cow/calf production experience to the table.
 Garrett specializes in embryo transfer and reproductive management work and offers both InVitro and conventional flushing technologies.
 Garrett graduated from Kansas State University with a Bachelor in Animal Science in 2006.
 Before acceptance to Veterinary School he worked heavily in swine medicine for Elanco Animal Health, Smithfield Foods and Tyson Foods.
 He completed his DVM from Kansas State University College of Veterinary Medicine in 2011, preparing him for an extensive career in mixed animal medicine.
-Dr. Garrett and his wife, reside in Washington, KS with their 7 dogs, 6 goats, 3 horses and 3 mini donkeys.
+Dr. Garrett, his wife, and two sons reside in Washington, KS with their menagerie of farm animals including cows, alpacas, donkeys, and emus!
 In his spare time, he enjoys hunting, fishing, traveling, K-State football and smoking meat.

 Jeri Chandler, Office Manager